rubikvn/RubikVNdotOrg/README.md

 docker-compose up -d --build

 #then
-./setup_db.sh       # For MacOS or Linux
-./setup_db.win.sh   # For Docker on Windows
+bash ./setup_db.sh       # For MacOS or Linux bash ./setup_db.win.sh   # For Docker on Windows

 ```